 No. All volunteers will always be teaching with one of our interns/scholarship recipients and possibly another program participant.
 There is constant supervision and collaborative lesson planning throughout the program.

 All training and supervision will be provided for you.
-Experience is what we hope our volunteers gain from working with VolunQuest, not what we expect you to already have.
-Along with your certificate, we even include letters of recommendation to help volunteers in their future professional and scholastic endeavors.
+Experience is what we hope our teachers gain from working with VolunQuest, not what we expect you to already have.
+Along with your certificate, we even include letters of recommendation to help volunteers in their future professional and scholastic endeavors, including finding paid TEFL jobs abroad.
 What we do require from our volunteers is a drive and a passion for the field of education.

-No. Our directors and interns, who act as volunteer supervisors, are all required to hold an intermediate-level of Spanish.
-We have designed our package specifically to help volunteers increase their Spanish language abilities while on the program by offering homestays who are coached to create the most natural and comfortable language learning opportunities for our volunteers. *To qualify for the Program Scholarship you must hold an intermediate-level of Spanish.
+No. Our directors and interns, who act as volunteer supervisors, are all required to hold an upper intermediate-level of Spanish.
+We have designed our programs specifically to help volunteers increase their Spanish language abilities while on the program.

-Volunteers are not required to sign a contract, but do agree to the program’s terms and conditions upon accepting the position.
+Volunteers are not required to sign a contract, but do agree to the program’s terms and conditions upon applying to the program.
 However, applicants who are awarded the Program Scholarship are required to sign a contract prior to arrival.